mvolkmann/blog/src/websockets.md

 Unlike Server-Sent Events (SSE), WebSockets do not provide automatic reconnection after the connection is closed.
-However, this can be implemented as show in the "Bun and Hono" section below.
+However, this can be implemented as shown in the "Bun and Hono" section below.

 Many WebSocket libraries for server-side programming languages/environments exist.